Frequently Asked Questions

 Please avoid wearing scented products even”natural” and “herbal” ones!
 This includes shampoos and conditioners and clothing that has been washed in fragranced detergent.
 People with fragrance sensitivities are attending and will need this support from all of us in order to be in the room.
 We aim for a fragrance free meditation hall.
 THANK YOU!

 Where can I put my belongings?

-Shoes and coats can be left in the foyer.
-Other personal belongings may be left with your shoes/coat or brought into the meditation hall and placed on a shelf to your left as you enter the hall.
+Shoes and coats can be left in the foyer or lobby of the BDC.
+Other personal belongings may be left with your shoes/coat or brought into the meditation hall.

 Is there a policy for electronic devices?